SpringRole/sv-us-docs/source/index.html.md

 This is the API documentation section of SpringVerify for customers and users located in the USA.
 It is divided into three sections for ease of navigation:

-1. Introductions - _where entities, environments, and authentication protocols are detailed._
+1. Introduction - _where entities, environments, and authentication protocols are detailed._
+2. Getting Started with the APIs - _where basic understanding of api structure and environments are detailed._
-2. Company API flow - _where functions available to users logged in as company admins are detailed._
+3. Company API flow - _where functions available to users logged in as company admins are detailed._
-3. User API flow - _where functions available to users logged in as employees are detailed._
+4. User API flow - _where functions available to users logged in as employees are detailed._

 ---

+# Introduction

+Welcome to SpringVerify where we offer you services to Know Your Customer better and run background check on multiple grounds through APIs available with maximum accuracy and minimum turn around.

-## Introduction
+## User Flow

-SpringVerify currently has three environments -- stage, acceptance and production.
-All three environments have independent databases.
-While in the stage phase, it is mandatory to use the base URL of the stage environment.
+Let’s get started by understanding how SpringVerify helps in solving multiple use cases of customers through this User Flow:

+# Getting started with the API's

+We provide API access to clients for ID and backgroung check verification.
+You are requested to integrate in our Test Mode first, and test the integration, before shifting to Live Mode.

 The language bindings are in cURL, node.js, and PHP.
 The API documentation is set up with a display area on the right to show examples.